gorilla-devs/ferium/README.md

 > Note; A lot of Ferium's backend is in a seperate project, [Libium](https://github.com/theRookieCoder/libium).
 You might want to make some edits there for things like the config, add, upgrade, etc

-Firstly you need the Rust toolchain (`cargo`, `rustup`, etc), you can install these from [the Rust website](https://www.rust-lang.org/tools/install).
-You'll also need the [Just](https://github.com/casey/just#installation) command runner, its like `make` but better.
+Firstly, you need the Rust toolchain which includes `cargo`, `rustup`, etc. You can install these from [the Rust website](https://www.rust-lang.org/tools/install).
+You'll also need the [Just](https://github.com/casey/just#installation) command runner, its basically a better version of `make`.

-If you want to build Ferium without cloning the repo, set the `CURSEFORGE_API_KEY` environment variable then run `cargo install ferium`.
+If you want to build Ferium without cloning the repo, set the `CURSEFORGE_API_KEY` environment variable, then run `cargo install ferium`.
 If you don't have a CurseForge API key you can set the variable to an empty value, however anything using the CurseForge API will not work.

-To build the project and install it to your Cargo binary directory, clone the project then run `just install`.
-If you want to install for testing a developement version, run `just` (alias for `just install-dev`).
+To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
+If you want to install it for testing a developement version, run `just` (alias for `just install-dev`).

 If you want to obtain executables for a specific OS, you can run `just build-<OS>` and replace `<OS>` with `mac`, `win`, or `linux`.
 The produced binaries will be zipped and moved to `out/`.